 The train connects Mürren to Winteregg and Grütschalp.
 The train leaves every 30 minutes and travel time is 13 minutes.

-Note: The timetable is planned so you do not have to wait for the next train or cable car.
+NOTE: The timetable is planned so you do not have to wait for the next train or cable car.
 For example, if you ride the cable car from Lauterbrunnen to Grütschalp, you will immediately board the train to Mürren and it will depart within just a few minutes.
 And if you ride the train from Mürren to Grütschalp, you will immediately board the cable car and depart for Lauterbrunnen.

 The Schilthornbahn is a series of cable cars that start in Stechelberg and continues to Gimmelwald, Mürren, Birg, and Schilthorn.
 You can get on and off the cable car at any of these stations.
+The Schilthornbahn has a separate timetable than the other trains and cable cars on this list, which you can see here.

 Wengernalpbahn: Lauterbrunnen to Wengen to Kleine Scheidegg